Boxer vs MMA: Who Makes More Money?

-Despite professional boxers currently earning significantly more than MMA fighters, this doesn’t necessarily mean that the lower level boxers are still bathing in this huge wage gap.
+Is there a real MMA vs boxing salary difference?
+Who gets paid more in the field of martial arts?
+Despite professional boxers currently earning significantly more than MMA fighters, this doesn’t necessarily mean that the lower-level boxers are still bathing in this huge wage gap.
 On top of this, many have predicted that in the near future MMA may begin to edge closer to boxing in popularity, and then consequentially pay more to their fighters.

-But for now, take a look at a detailed overview of the payment boxers and MMA fighters receive, ranging from the amateurs to the full-fledged superstars.
-Make sure you stick around ’till the end to see a comparison of the two as-well.
+But for now, take a look at a detailed boxer vs MMA fighter salary overview of the payment boxers and MMA fighters receive, ranging from the amateurs to the full-fledged superstars.
+Make sure you stick around till the end to see the boxing vs MMA money comparison.

 The gruelling life of a boxer involves a lot more training and preparing for a fight than the actual winning part.
 Most of the time, you are going hard in the gym, trying to push yourself to the edge to make sure you can take on your next opponent.